jdjakub/phd-thesis/all-tech-dims.md

 Syntactic/linguistic/notational *plurality* is where different notations of the respective class are available to the programmer, but only as a *pre-determined* set of options; the programmer does not have *freedom* to define his own and use them wherever he wants.
 Examples are the inclusion of *regex* syntax in Perl and JavaScript; the three-way collaboration of HTML, JavaScript and CSS in web development; LINQ in C#.

 Full *Notational* Freedom includes syntactic and linguistic freedom (which themselves include plurality) but goes beyond, allowing arbitrary graphical notations.
-An example of what one could do with this freedom is replace a hex string with a colour picker interface.
+An example of what one could do with this freedom is to replace a hex string with a colour picker interface.

 The way we measure Notational Freedom is as the minimisation of several *penalty* dimensions which we turn to presently.
 The work involved in creating the syntax, language or notation is excluded; the dimensions only measure the amount of *extra* work it takes to get the programming system to accept them in the contexts they are intended for.
-This is minimised if the custom syntax, language, or notation can be "slotted in" once it exists, with no resistance from the system.
+They are minimised if the custom syntax, language, or notation can be "slotted in" once it exists, with no resistance from the system.

 ## Dimension: custom syntax effort
 The work required to use a custom syntax, not counting that required to specify the syntax itself (\eg{} as a grammar). \ac{COLA}\ \parencite{COLAs} and OMeta\ \parencite{OMeta} score low on this, since they are specifically designed for this purpose.
 Most programming languages have *infinite* custom syntax effort, because their parsers are separate programs that adhere to a fixed grammar that cannot be changed by statements in the language.
 This includes \ac{JS} despite its inclusion of a regex sub-syntax, HTML despite its inclusion of \ac{JS} and CSS, and C# despite its LINQ sub-language for queries; these examples may exhibit syntactic *plurality*, but there is no way to include a user-supplied syntax for use in the source code.